rickyzhang82/concurrent-programming/doc/NOTE.md

 ## Stop a thread
-Don't call `stop()` method in thread object.
+Don't call `stop()` method in the thread object.
 It may force releasing lock in an unexpected way that causes inconsistent state of object.
 It may also cause resource leak.
 See example `StopThreadUnsafe.java`.

 ## Interrupt a thread
-Notify a thread from outside to exit.
-It is up to thread determine how and when to exit.
+Notify a thread to terminate from outside.
+It is up to thread determine how and when to terminate execution.

 ```Java
 void interrupt() // set interrupt flag
 boolean isInterrupted() // check if interrupt flag is set